FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-sso.rst

 ----------------------------

 In Firely Auth, each user profile must contain a fhirUser claim - regardless if the profile represents a Patient or Practitioner account.
 See `SMART App Launch - Scopes for requesting identity data <https://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#scopes-for-requesting-identity-data>`_ for background.
-This claim may be copied from the ID token of the SSO provider (see ``UserClaimsFromIdToken`` setting above) or be set via the UI or account management REST API by an admin manually or some other automated process based after looking up the patient id in the FHIR server.
+This claim may be copied from the ID token of the SSO provider (see ``UserClaimsFromIdToken`` setting above), be set via the UI or account management REST API by an admin manually (see below), or by looking up the patient or practitioner id in the FHIR server (see the ``FhirUserLookupClaimsMapping`` setting above).
 A login with an account not containing the claim will be blocked.

 Using Microsoft Entra ID (formerly Azure Active Directory)